 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.

 Canadians working in Japan who are not covered for medical and health services by their Japanese employer must carry full medical coverage for their stay by subscribing to the national health insurance plan.

 If you need to consult medical professionals, the following organizations can refer you to medical facilities with English and other foreign language-speaking staff:

 - Japan National Tourism Organization

-- Tokyo Metropolitan Health and Medical Information Centre
+- Tokyo Metropolitan Health and Medical Information Centre (in Japanese)

 - AMDA International Medical Information Center

 Keep in Mind...